VonJagdstrumel/chip_deploy/README.md

 ## Building kernel

-Build the kernel in a Vagrant virtual machine as it's a pretty pretty resource intensive process.
+Build the kernel in a Vagrant virtual machine as it's a pretty resource intensive process.

 ```sh
 vagrant up